 Microcode - ArchWiki

-If you want to remove microcode and unstable repo, run:
+To remove microcode and the unstable repository, run:

 1